 While the results of laser eye surgeries have been promising, there are possible side effects.
 It is important to keep these side effects in mind when considering refractive or laser eye surgery.

 - Infection and delayed healing.
 Infection resulting from PRK occurs in one-tenth of 1% of patients.
 For LASIK eye surgery, this number is even smaller.
 If an infection does result from refractive or laser eye surgery, it generally means added discomfort and a longer healing process.

 - Undercorrection or overcorrection.
-It is difficult to accurately predict the success of refractive or laser eye surgery until the eye has healed properly.
+It is difficult to predict with absolute accuracy the success of refractive or laser eye surgery until the eye has healed properly.
 Patients may still need to wear corrective lenses even after laser eye surgery.
 Often surgeries resulting in undercorrections can be adjusted with a second laser eye surgery, called laser enhancement.

 - Worse vision.
 Very rarely, the best achievable vision with or without glasses is worse after refractive or laser eye surgery than it was before.
 This could be a result of irregular tissue removal or excess corneal haze.

 - Excess corneal haze.
 Corneal haze occurs as a part of the natural healing process after some refractive or laser eye surgeries.
 It usually has no effect on the final outcome of vision after laser eye surgery and can only be seen through an eye exam.
 Occasionally, however, this haze may affect a patient's vision.
 A second refractive or laser eye surgery may be needed to correct it.
 The risk of corneal haze is much less with LASIK surgery than it is with PRK.
 Also, the use of a medication called mitomycin during PRK surgery is very effective at preventing haze after surgery.